In this Article

 How to Prepare for Your 10th Week Pregnancy Scan

 To prepare for your 10-week ultrasound scan, you will need to have a full bladder.
 Going for the scan with a full bladder will help the ultrasound technician to get a clear image of the baby, the placenta, uterus, ovaries, and cervix.
 You will need to drink 3 glasses of water an hour before you have the ultrasound so that your bladder is full.

 How Long Does It Take to Perform an Ultrasound Scan?

 A typical ultrasound scan can take between 15 to 30 minutes to perform.
 The sonographer has to get a good image of the baby and also examine your uterus, placenta, and ovaries.
 If the baby is very active and moves around or is in an awkward position, the sonographer might take longer to capture clear images.
-If clear images are not obtained, the scan may have to be rescheduled for some other time.
+And if clear images are not obtained, the scan may have to be rescheduled for some other time.

 How Is an Ultrasound Scan Performed?